WartClaes/css/docs/1-basics/1-2-selectors.md

 ## Pseudo classes

 A pseudo class is a selector used to select an element in a certain state or context.
-For example selecting all disabled input elements or hovered buttons can be done with pseudo classes
+For example selecting all disabled input elements or hovered buttons can be done with pseudo classes.

 > \[TIP\] It is highly recommended to prefix these selectors with only one semicolon.